 The respect of a long traditional maturing process is also one of my signatures.
 The result can be a black Bourbon Gold vanilla with strong cocoa notes, a drier Uganda vanilla with wild notes or a very floral Papua vanilla.
 Every year, I do my best to ensure that you can discover new vanilla flavoured palettes

 My goal is for my customers to understand that the scent of a real vanilla can be very different from what we imagine.

 My objective?
-To discover year after year new harvests, superb vanillas with exotic notes that make me travel just by smelling it
+Discover new harvests year after year, superb vanilla with exotic notes that make you travel just by smelling it

 I wanted to offer you a Bourbon vanilla that can surprise you with its intensity.

 Every year, it is important that my Bourbon vanilla from Madagascar keeps beautiful warm and cocoa flavours.

 When I received my first batch in 2019, I was surprised to discover bottom notes that draw significantly on caramel.

 As for the Grands Crus, a Bourbon vanilla is a geographical appellation.
 In this region, there are many producers with their own know-how.